Get the most out of your GP

 Think beforehand about what you want to say and write down important points.
 For ongoing conditions such as angina, it can be helpful to keep a symptoms diary with a view to spotting triggers and devising a management plan.
 The British Heart Foundation produces My Progress Card, which is specially designed for this purpose for anyone with a heart condition.
-To order one, call 0870 600 6566 or visit our publications website.
+To order one visit our publications website.

 If you don’t understand something, ask.
 There’s no such thing as a stupid question.
 Be honest about your lifestyle and whether you’ve taken your medication.
 The doctor can only work with the information you provide.

 Is it ok to take information from the internet?

 This can be helpful, but be cautious about which sites you use.
 In particular, beware of commercial sites that sell products – their information won’t be impartial.
 The most reliable information will be found on sites affiliated to health charities, university research departments, the NHS and government advisory bodies.
 Three top ones I recommend to my patients include: